Blocktopus/blocktopus-guard/README.md

 ## How to use it

-In your ICO's Smart Contract, inherit the BlocktopusICO Contract and apply the BlocktopusTxwOnly modified at your payable function that is accepting the funds.
+In your ICO's Smart Contract, inherit the BlocktopusICO Contract and apply the BlocktopusTxsOnly modifier at your payable function that is accepting the funds.
 Then the modifier will automatically revert any payments that are not originating from [Blocktopus](https://blocktopus.io).